JasonLocklin/Dissertation/General/Introduction.md

-[Prisms do lot's of things] Given the debilitating nature of the disorder a broad range of rehabilitation protocols have been attempted [tk].
+[Prisms do lot's of things] Given the debilitating nature of the disorder a broad range of rehabilitation protocols have been attempted [for a review, see @Luaute2006].
 Perhaps because of the heterogeneity of the symptom profile in neglect, most rehabilitation strategies have met with varied success [@Danckert2006] .
-Both caloric stimulation, in which water, often ice-cold, is injected into the patient's ear canal, and neck muscle vibration, quickly orients the patient's torso, head, eyes, and attention to the stimulated side, reducing several of the behavioural deficits for a short time [\~20 minutes; @AdairHeilman2003 ,@KarnathHartje1993,@KarnathDichgans1996,@Rubens1985].
+Both caloric stimulation, in which water, often ice-cold, is injected into the patient's ear canal, and neck muscle vibration, quickly orients the patient's torso, head, eyes, and attention to the stimulated side, reducing several of the behavioural deficits for a short time [\~20 minutes;
+@AdairHeilman2003
+,@KarnathHartje1993,@KarnathDichgans1996,@Rubens1985].
 Unfortunately, these exercises are aversive and their short-term effects prevent them from being useful as treatments.
 A much more